 When it comes to vehicles, the future is now.
 High-tech concepts developers once dreamed of are now becoming a reality, like self-driving vehicles.
 Developers and safety officials alike believe this autonomous technology will greatly reduce the number of traffic fatalities.
-One car manufacturer has gone a step further by developing a vehicle that can not only drive itself, it may be able to completely avoid car accidents.
+One car manufacturer has gone a step further by developing a vehicle that can not only drive itself, but it may also be able to completely avoid car accidents.

 Each year, the Consumer Technology Association hosts Consumer Electronic Show, or CES, where leading producers and visionaries of high-tech products can introduce their latest innovation.
 Mercedes-Benz announced at this year’s CES that it’s getting closer to launching one of the most high-tech cars developed to date.

 Mercedes-Benz initially pitched the idea of an Experimental Safety Vehicle (ESV) back in 2009.
 The car, known as the ESF 2009 S400 Hybrid, featured things like Pre-Safe crash detection, center seat airbags, and metal bracing (also called inflatable metal structures).
 These structures were sections of the car that housed airbags, and if the car detected an oncoming crash, the bags would deploy to add protections to the passengers.

 The idea was a bit mindboggling at the time, but a decade later, Mercedes-Benz believes its idea of a car that can avoid crashes will soon become a reality, with plans to show off its latest vehicle that includes both self-driving technology as well as collision protection.

 Collision protection creates the ultimate safety for passengers.